-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Make observations and measurements to produce data to serve as the basis for evidence for an explanation of a phenomenon. • Measurements of a variety of properties can be used to identify materials.
-(Boundary: At this grade level, mass and weight are not distinguished, and no attempt is made to define the unseen particles or explain the atomic-scale mechanism of evaporation and condensation.)
-Scale, Proportion, and Quantity: Standard units are used to measure and describe physical quantities such as weight, time, temperature, and volume.
-5.PS1.4 Conduct an investigation t o determine whether the mixing of two or more substances results in r new substances.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Measurements of a variety of properties can be used to identify Scale, Proportion, and Investigations: materials.
+(Boundary: At this grade level, mass and weight are not Quantity: Make observations and measurements to produce data to serve as the basis for evidence for an explanation of a phenomenon. distinguished, and no attempt is made to define the unseen particles or explain the atomic-scale mechanism of evaporation and condensation.)
+Standard units are used to measure and describe physical quantities such as weight, time, temperature, and volume.

+5.PS1.4 Conduct an investigation to determine whether the mixing of two or more substances results in new substances.

 Clarification Statement: Examples of interactions forming new substances can include mixing baking soda and vinegar.
 Examples of interactions not forming new substances can include mixing baking soda and water.
-Assessment Boundary: N/A Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered. • When two or more different substances are mixed, a new substance with different properties may be formed.
+Assessment Boundary: N/A

+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Planning and Carrying Out Investigations: Conduct an investigation collaboratively to produce data to serve as the basis for evidence, using fair tests in which variables are controlled and the number of trials considered.
+When two or more different substances are mixed, a new substance with different properties may be formed.
 Cause and Effect: Cause and effect relationships are routinely identified, tested, and used to explain change.